ChrisWhealy/Cordova-Create/README.md

         },

   * `useProxy : Boolean`
   Switching the use of a proxy server on or off is useful if you need to work both inside and outside a corporate network.
-The proxy settings can be switched on and off as required.
+The use of a proxy server can be switched on and off as required, without needed to delete the host names or port numbers.

   * `useCredentials : Boolean`
   Determines whether user credentials should be used for accessing the proxy server